beltoforion/muparserx/Readme.txt

                                 hypot - Length of a 2d vector
                                 pow   - Power function
   - New complex functions:      pow   - Power function
+  - Value construction and assignment from int is supported again (removed when going from in 3.x to 4.x).

 V4.0.4 (20151015)
 -----------------